ProjectIgnis/Puzzles/README.md

-# Project Ignis canonical puzzle collection for EDOPro.
+# Project Ignis canonical puzzle collection for EDOPro

 Pull requests are welcome for new additions and fixes.
 Note that existing inherited puzzles might not be up to par with these standards.